stephanlphilips/pulse_lib/docs/struct.rst

 There are some rules for segment containers though,
    - All segments in a segment container must have the same length when rendered
    - A segment container contains by default all the AWG channels you have defined in your setup
-   - All elements in the segment container must contain times that are >= 0.
+   - All elements in the segment container must contain times that are :math:`\geq 0`.

 .. _seq: